mmbman/Katagiri/1980-07-23-Diamond-Sutra-Final-Lecture.md

 So this is really ignorance, okay? *[He chuckles.]* That’s why ignorance is really darkness of existence, which makes your life blind.
 But on the other hand, this is really vitality of human life, by which you can get into human existence.
 You can live next life; you can live tomorrow.
 It’s really vitality.

 So ignorance has two aspects.
-Ignorance is not the good sense, but on the other hand, it’s the very good sense, because it’s really creating vitality of human life.
+It is not [a] good sense, but on the other hand, it’s [a] very good sense, because it’s really [the creative] vitality of human life.
 Don’t you think so?
-We have lots of ignorance, [...] and lots of stinky characteristics.
+We have lots of ignorance, lots of delusions, and lots of stinky characteristics.
 But don’t judge them as evil, unwholesome entities.
 Of course you should reflect upon your stinky characteristics, but on the other hand, you should appreciate them, because the more you have strong, stinky characteristics, the more you have a greater chance to attain enlightenment.
 Yes it is [true].
 It is sure.
-So don’t judge your life seeing just one aspect of your personality, because this is basic human nature, which is called ignorance.
+So don’t judge your life seeing just one aspect of your personality, because this is [the] basic human nature, which is called ignorance.

-If your life is just like a star, which is shining only in the darkness, that is the human world.
+[So] your life is just like a star, which is shining only in the darkness – that is the human world.
 Whatever you see – the human world, people, trees – this is something you can see [in] the darkness of ignorance.
 Do you understand this?
 That’s why the world is always perverted by human knowledge.
 You cannot see the true aspect of the human world as it is, because this is ignorance.
 But ignorance is not exactly what you would call sin, or guilt, et cetera, because I told you before, it has two aspects.

 And fourthly: